Doom-pixel/sentinel/README.md

 **Your Personal AI Agent.
 Docker-Isolated.
 Fully Autonomous.**

 SENTINEL is a personal AI agent that runs inside **Docker containers** with full OS-level isolation.
 Ask it anything — browse the web, analyze code, send emails, run shell commands, research topics — all from a beautiful desktop app.
 The agent has its own browser, file system, and tools, completely isolated from your system.
+Currently, Sentinel is better in cybersecurity stuff like analyzing a codebase for security vulnerabilities for example.
+A lot of bugs can show up, please, report them as soon as possibile so we can fix them as fast as we can.

 [![Join Discord](https://img.shields.io/badge/Discord-Join%20Community-5865F2?logo=discord&logoColor=white)](https://discord.gg/k967Q5q6xZ)